Published on by Alex Cristache, Director of Design

 But we hadn’t discussed the scope and budget of the technology required to bring the idea to life, or the time and talent resource requirements the idea would impose on the client’s team.
 Because of this oversight, our solution ended up not being feasible, or even viable, for the client.

 While our ideation phase of the project was rewarding, it wasn’t as efficient as it could have been if we had addressed these aspects in a more balanced and thorough way.

-Aiming for the intersection of desirability, feasibility, and viability improves my Zen levels significantly.
-Considering all three facets helps me make sure I haven’t left out an important factor that would later become disturbingly obvious.
+Aiming for the intersection of desirability, feasibility, and viability gives our process an invaluable advantage and balance.
+Considering all three facets helps us make sure we haven’t left out an important factor that would later become disturbingly obvious.